plerup/makeEspArduino/README.md

 All the settings for the file system are taken from the selected board's configuration.

-*This function is currently not available for esp32*
+It is also possible to dump and recreate the complete file system from the device via the rule **dump_fs**.
+The corresponding flash section will be extracted and the individual files recreated in a directory in the build structure.

+***Please note for esp32!***

+Version 0.2.2 or later of mkspiffs is required.

 #### Additional flash I/O operations

 The makefile has rules for dumping and restoring the whole flash memory contents to and from a file.
 This can be convenient for saving a specific state or software for which no source code is available.

-This functionality requires that "esptool.py" is available as specified above.
+For esp8266, this functionality requires that "esptool.py" is available as specified above.

 The rules are named **dump_flash** and **restore_flash**.
 The name of the output/input file is controlled by the variable **FLASH_FILE**.
 The default value for this is "esp_flash.bin".
 All required parameters for the operations are taken from the variables mentioned above for flash size, serial port and speed etc.

 Example:

     espmake dump_flash FLASH_FILE=my_flash.bin

-*This function is currently not available for esp32*